Gorguts: Obscura, From Wisdom to Hate, MacDonald's death and break-up (1998–2005)

-In fact, the writing for the following album had been completed by the end of 1993, but due to a lack of label interest the release of the album was severely delayed.
-Lemay, the only remaining original member, returned in 1998 on Olympic Recordings with a new line-up consisting of Steeve Hurdle (guitar), Steve Cloutier (bass guitar), and Patrick Robert (drums).
-Under this lineup they released their third full-length album, Obscura, which has come to be regarded as "one of the most pungently progressive albums ever made, in or out of metal."
-It shed whatever remained of their old school death metal sound and embraced a fully avant-garde approach, a style that would become their standard on future releases.
+Writing for the next album was finished by late 1993, but lack of label interest delayed its release.
+Lemay, the only remaining original member, returned in 1998 on Olympic Recordings with a new line-up: Steeve Hurdle (guitar), Steve Cloutier (bass guitar), and Patrick Robert (drums).
+This lineup released their third full-length album, Obscura, which has been regarded "one of the most pungently progressive albums ever made, in or out of metal."
+They abandoned old-school death metal for an avant-garde approach that became their standard for future releases.

-After Obscura, Hurdle left and was replaced by Dan Mongrain of the technical death band Martyr, and Robert was replaced by Steve MacDonald on drums.
-Gorguts' next album, From Wisdom to Hate, was released in 2001.
-This album is stylistically a mix between the earlier albums and Obscura.
-Lemay, the primary songwriter on the album, experimented more with the use of sounds, rather than notes, in riffs, such as the opening riff of the album, on the song "Inverted" which uses a combination of pick-slides, pick tapping and traditional picking.
+After Obscura, Hurdle left and was replaced with Dan Mongrain of technical death band Martyr, and Robert was replaced with drummer Steve MacDonald.
+Gorguts released their next album, From Wisdom to Hate, in 2001.
+Stylistically, this album is a mix of earlier works and Obscura.
+Lemay experimented with sounds over notes in riffs, such as the opening of "Inverted", which combines pick-slides, pick tapping, and traditional picking.

-Steve MacDonald, who had a history of recurrent depression, committed suicide in 2002, which eventually led to the split-up of Gorguts in 2005.
+Steve MacDonald, who had a history of recurrent depression, committed suicide in 2002, which led to Gorguts disbanding in 2005.
 In an interview, Lemay said that "When I decided to end the band in 2002 or 2003...after Steve MacDonald passed away, I was done with music and I wanted to devote myself to woodworking full time.
 I was very happy with all the achievements that the band accomplished so it was all good for me.....no bitterness and no feeling of unfinished business."
 Lemay moved away from Montreal, "because I was done living there.
 I wanted to be closer to where I was raised and be closer to nature in a way.
 After Steve's death I wasn't interested in playing music anymore.
 I was very content with the musical legacy of the band at that point and I was ready to start a new chapter in my life."